Home Inspection FAQ's:

 6.How much will my Due DiligenceTM home inspection cost?
 RETURN TO TOP

 Prices vary based on several factors, so please call for a quote.
-Factors that figure into the cost of a home inspection include age; construction type: basement, crawl space slab; number of bedrooms and baths; square footage; and so on.
+Factors that figure into the cost of a home inspection include age; foundation type: basement, crawl space, or slab; number of bedrooms and baths; square footage; and so on.
 Flips, recent renovations, rental houses, investor ownership are “red flag” factors that, more often than not, increase the time and cost of a home inspection because work is either not permitted at all, or the proper permits are not pulled (“repairs” permits versus full building permits).
 Current building codes and industry standards are often ignored by flippers and investors.
 Rental houses are not usually well-maintained.

 7.How may I pay for my Due DiligenceTM home inspection?
 RETURN TO TOP

 We accept cash, checks, or money orders.
+Payment may also be made via PayPal (a 3% convenience fee will apply).

 Qualifications & Credentials FAQ's: